sumitannie/CloudoAIFiles/README.md

 # 🌩️ CloudoFilesAI

-CloudoFilesAI is an AI-assisred cloud file management system inspired by Google Drive, enhanced with smart intelligence features.
+CloudoFilesAI is an AI-assisted cloud file management system inspired by Google Drive, enhanced with smart intelligence features.
 It allows users to securely upload, organize, search, and manage files with AI-based classification and smart suggestions.

 This project is built as a full-stack MERN application and is designed to be scalable and secure.